-The Eta Aquarid Meteor Showers
+When Is The Eta Aquarid Meteor Shower?

 During the early morning of May 5th and 6th, in the predawn sky, will be the peak of the Eta Aquarid meteor shower, made up of tiny particles shed by Halley’s Comet.
 It’s usually the year’s richest meteor shower for Southern Hemisphere observers, but north of the equator it’s one of the more difficult annual displays to observe.

 From mid-northern latitudes, the radiant (from where the meteors appear to emanate) rises about 1:30 a.m. local daylight time, scarcely two hours before morning twilight begins to interfere.
 At peak activity, from latitude 26-degrees north—that’s around Brownsville, Texas, or the Florida Keys – about a dozen shower members can be seen per hour by a single observer with good sky conditions.
 But that number falls to practically zero north of latitude 40-degrees.

 But don’t give up hope, for you still might want to check out the sky for the chance at sighting a very special kind of meteor: an Earthgrazer.